 Sports, on the other hand, has become a data-driven field of entertainment, where analytics and interactive visuals during live broadcasts are growing more mainstream.
 UWB-based RTLS can provide valuable real-time data with sufficient granularity, which is then converted into entertaining facts for the public to enjoy.

-High accuracy and reliability remain UWB’s main advantages over BLE and Wi-Fi
+High accuracy and data reliability are UWB’s main advantages over BLE and Wi-Fi

-Ultra Wideband is the optimal choice for tracking fast moving objects and building solutions that require 5-30 cm accuracy.
+Ultra Wideband is the optimal choice for tracking fast-moving objects and building solutions that always require below 50-cm accuracy.
 Even with the new Wi-Fi Fine Timing Measurement protocol and Bluetooth 5, UWB still enables considerably higher precision in a reliable manner, which is important in business-critical applications.
 Although existing UWB solutions on the market can be a bit clumsy compared to Bluetooth and Wi-Fi, the accuracy and reliability of results make UWB more attractive to verticals like manufacturing.

 Unfortunately, the UWB hardware costs are still higher compared to Bluetooth, simply due to the cost of components involved.
 The semiconductor business is very capital intensive and prices depend heavily on volumes.
 Being well-established and widely used, Bluetooth chips cost a fraction of those of UWB.
 However, with increasing adoption, the prices will come down, making UWB a serious contender in applications where thousands of objects need to be simultaneously tracked.
 Moreover, as the technology matures, vendors will focus on building systems for specific verticals that are easy to deploy and maintain.

-Overall, it’s safe to say that Ultra Wideband is the new kid in the classroom, challenging the status quo of the RTLS technology market.
+Overall, it’s safe to say that Ultra Wideband is challenging the status quo of the RTLS technology market.
 The expectations are high among analytics, and the next several years will undoubtedly show real-world deployment of UWB RTLS in cases where precision and reliability are key.